Conflicts of interest in research

 - Gretchen Brophy, Pharm.D., BCPS, FCCP, FCCM - School of Pharmacy, Department of Pharmacotherapy & Outcomes Science; School of Medicine, Department of Neurosurgery

-- Alan Dow, M.D., MSHA - Department of Internal Medicine, Division of Hospital Medicine; Asst Vice President of Health Sciences for Interprofessional Education and Collaborative Care
+- Alan Dow, M.D., MSHA - School of Medicine, Department of Internal Medicine, Division of Hospital Medicine; Asst vice president of Health Sciences for Interprofessional Education and Collaborative Care

 - Robert Klenke, Ph.D. - College of Engineering, Department of Electrical and Computer Engineering

-- Monika Markowitz, Ph.D. – COIC Chair; Executive Director, Office of Research Integrity and Ethics
+- Caley Dugan, MHA - COIC Chair; Interim executive director, Office of Research Integrity and Ethics

-- Richard Sterling, M.D. - Department of Internal Medicine, Division of Gastroenterology, Hepatology, and Nutrition
+- Richard Sterling, M.D. - School of Medicine, Department of Internal Medicine, Division of Gastroenterology, Hepatology, and Nutrition